-How to Fix Google Drive Error Accessing Folder Contents
+How to Fix Error Accessing Folder Contents in Google Drive

-If you have been experiencing the Google Drive error accessing folder contents, the foremost aspect you need to work on is updating the application.
+If you are facing a Google Drive error when accessing folder contents, you need to work on updating the application.

 Whether it is your mobile app or your desktop app, it is better to update to its latest version before moving on to working with other methods.

-Another fix or solution that you can think of is simply checking the storage space on your cloud storage.
+Another solution is checking storage space on your cloud storage application.

-Furthermore, you can even choose to buy storage space as per your need which will cost a small amount overall.
-Here is how you can do that.
+Additionally, you can choose to buy storage space according to your requirements, which will cost you less.
+Here, you can do it.

 - Open the Google Drive webpage on your system.